HazemHamada/arvato_capstone_project/README.md

 Also `AZDIAS_Feature_Summary.csv` is expected to be presented.
 This file is constructed for this project and contains only metadata (the file is provided).
+**For the Kaggle competition the submit.csv file is included in the notebooks folder